 Name and Date of Birth of Child

 Year Group

-Home Address and Telephone Num nber
+Home Address and Telephone Number

-GP Name, Address and Telephone N Number
+GP Name, Address and Telephone Number

+or nume, Address and receptione Number

 About your child's asthma:

-What medication has your child be en prescribed and d what is the dosage?

-At what age did your child first exp perience asthma s ymptoms?

-Please describe the symptoms

-When was their last acute episode? ?

-Has your child ever needed steroid ls or a nebulizer?
+What medication has your child been prescribed and what is the dosage?
+At what age did your child first experience asthma symptoms?
+Please describe the symptoms When was their last acute episode?
+Has your child ever needed steroids or a nebulizer?
 If so, when was it last needed?

-Does your child require hospital treat tment?
+Does your child require hospital treatment?
+YES / NO Who diagnosed your child's condition?
+GP / HOSPITAL / ALLERGY SPECIALIST Is your child under the care of a named asthma nurse of clinic?
+YES / NO If YES, please give name, address and telephone number Can your GP be contacted for further information if required?
 YES / NO

-Who diagnosed your child's condition?
-GP / HOSPITAL / ALLERGY SPECIALIST

-Is your child under the care of a named asthma nurse of clinic?
-YES / NO

-If YES, please give name, address and telephone number

-Can your GP be contacted for further information if required?
-YES / NO

-Signature of Parent / Guardian

-Date